kvenkatsai2985/SOLUTIONS-ARCHITECTING-ON-CLOUD-PRACTICALS/README.md

 This repository contains the following practical exercises:

--Excercie-1:Launch linux instances connect with ssh, use scp to copy files from local system to cloud vice versa -Excercie-2:Launch windows instance and install IIS server.
+-Excercie-1:Launch linux instances connect with ssh, use scp to copy files from local system to cloud vice versa.

+-Excercie-2:Launch windows instance and install IIS server.

 -Excercie-3:Hosting multiple applications inside a Site in IIS serve

 -Excercie-4: Scripting with user data in ec2 Linux, versioning in s3, Static website hosting

 -Excercie-5: Create an Amazon EBS system using Amazon EC2 Launch Instance

 Each exercise includes detailed instructions and sample code to help you complete the exercise successfully.